 So What’s the Difference Between Aioli and Mayonnaise?

 Making aioli is very very similar to making mayonnaise.
 All the base ingredients are the same, it just has some extra lemon juice and zest and some garlic.
 It has a nice garlicky kick as well as a little more lemon flavor from the zest.
+You can even use the leftover egg whites for an egg white face mask.

 Side note: if you have any roasted garlic on hand, its softness and sweetness will make the aioli even better.